Vanessa-project/Experiment_Prolific/index.md

 ## Donation receipt

-Below you can see the donation receipt.
+Below you can see the donation receipt from Compensators*.

 ![](https://github.com/Vanessa-project/Experiment/raw/gh-pages/monetary-donation.jpg)

 ## Calculation of the donation amount

-Here we aim to explain how the donation amount is calculated. x paticipants took part in the experiment. y subjects decided to not buy the product, which resulted in a average donation of ... €.
+600 paticipants took part in the experiment.
+XX individuals decided to not buy the product, which resulted in a average donation of £1.20.
 Therefore, we as the experimenter donated ... € to [compensators](https://www.compensators.org/), which you can also see in the donation receipt above.